-&lt;sup>19 Resource Document 13 (RD 13): A guide to response and recovery planning.
+18 Resource Document 13 (RD 13): A guide to response and recovery planning.

-- Step 1: Prepare a matrix chart. - Step 2: Use the matrix chart to conduct a survey to identify which agencies should be involved in the development of the specific HSCPs that have been identified. - Step 3: Consolidate the information gathered in the survey to establish multidisciplinary technical task teams for the development of the HSCPs. - Step 4: Assign primary and secondary responsibilities to the agencies in each technical task team. - Step 5: Formally establish the technical task teams and issue a directive, or brief, for the specific planning project managed by each team.
+- Step 1: Prepare a matrix chart. - Step 2: Use the matrix chart to conduct a survey to identify which agencies should be involved in the development of the specific HSCPs and FOPs that have been identified. - Step 3: Consolidate the information gathered in the survey to establish multidisciplinary technical task teams for the development of the HSCPs and FOPs. - Step 4: Assign primary and secondary responsibilities to the agencies in each technical task team. - Step 5: Formally establish the technical task teams and issue a directive, or brief, for the specific planning project managed by each team.

-Need assistance with the establishment of technical task teams for the development of the HSCPs for your province?
-Then dip into the Resource Folder.
+Need assistance with the establishment of technical task teams for the development of the HSCPs and FOPs for your district municipality?
+Then dip into the Resource Folder.19